isakoga/isakoga/README.md

 ### Welcome to my profile 😄

-I'm Isadora Koga, 23 years old.
+I'm Isadora Koga, 24 years old.
 I like to transform code into real programs.

 My passion for development started when I was a curious child wanted to know how does the internet works!
 For many years I focus my study on frontend stacks, but once I had to work with backend I found my real love on coding.

-Nowadays I'm working as a Back-end Instructor on a Software Development course, but always open to new challenges and oportunities.
+Nowadays I'm working as a Frontend Software Engineering at Arcotech!

 ### Habilities